 Ranald Barnicot (born 1948) has a BA in Classics from Balliol College, Oxford

 and an MA in Applied Linguistics from Birkbeck College, London.
-He has published
+He is a retired

-or is due to publish original poems and translations—of Anacreon, Catullus,
+or is due to publish original poems and translations from Ancient Greek, Latin,

 Priapus, Acumen, Poetry Strasbourg Review, Transference, In Translation Brooklyn

-Publications), a collection of original poems and translations, came out in
+2018.
+By Me, Through Me, a collection of original poems and

 Castelvieilh (near Luchon)